 The current FDA Commissioner, Dr. Scott Gottlieb has said,

 While no e-cigarette company is permitted to make any health claims, the most reputable scientific studies on ecig safety to date (and you can find those studies throughout this website) all indicate e-cigarettes are the smartest alternative to tobacco cigarettes when it comes to tobacco harm reduction.

 Oh…and congratulations on winning our E-Cigarette News T-Shirt!

 I've been smoking e-cigs for a while; but have recently heard some conflicting information about the safety of them around my kids.
 If my kids get around the liquid in the e-cigs; will it harm them?

-We had a similar question in May that I answered in depth, so I encourage you to check it out HERE.
+We had a similar question that I answered in depth, so I encourage you to check it out HERE.
 There are also accurate reports by scientists and researchers that should also allay your fears.
 Of course, it’s always smart to keep certain items away from the reach of little hands such as bleach and fluoride toothpaste which causes more visits to the emergency room than any e-cigarette liquid ever has.